Sensative/vsm-application-documentation/238715532-MeshComfortExtender.vso.md

 Attempt to join lora every day (if not already joined) Join lora on power-on

+## ADR dampening and limiting module

 Adaptive LoRaWan data rate dampening and limiter module, allows to limit both adaptability rate and worst data rate / output power.
+This is intended for fixed-mount devices where radio conditions are not expected to change rapidly.

 ## Temperature Sensing and Reporting Module